Defend International

 Defend International (commonly known as DI) is a non-governmental organization focused on promoting and protecting human rights in the Middle East and North Africa.
 DI was founded in 2007 in Norway.

 Structure

-DI operates internationally, and is made up of a network of volunteers, representatives, and civic organisations working at national, regional, and sub-regional levels.
+DI operates internationally and is made up of a network of volunteers, representatives, and civic organisations working at national, regional, and sub-regional levels.

 Partnerships

 Defend International is a partner of the Global Alliance for Clean Cookstoves, an initiative led by the United Nations Foundation, and a member of the Peace One Day NGO Coalition.
-Universal Declaration of Human Rights (UDHR) This foundational document asserts the right to life and security for all individuals, condemning arbitrary deprivation of life.

-Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) This treaty obligates signatory countries to take measures to eliminate discrimination against women, including gender-based violence like honor killings.

-United Nations Resolutions Various UN resolutions call for the elimination of honor-related violence and urge member states to enact and enforce laws against such practices.
+The Universal Declaration of Human Rights (UDHR) asserts the right to life and security for all individuals, condemning arbitrary deprivation of life.
+The Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) obligates signatory countries to take measures to eliminate discrimination against women, including gender-based violence like honor killings.
+Several United Nations Resolutions have called for the elimination of honor-related violence and urged member states to enact and enforce laws against such practices.